nchikurova/UScolleges/README.md

 ## Barchart: *Name*
 file: `barchart.js`

-The barchart is used to visualize top majors across colleges with the median earnings more than $80,000.
-First, I filtered data by median earnings value leaving colleges with earnings more than $80,000, which was 46 colleges.
-I have tried
+The barchart is used to visualize the top majors across colleges with median earnings of more than $80,000.
+Firstly, I filtered the data by median earnings value, leaving only the colleges with earnings greater than $80,000, which totalled 46 colleges.
+Then, I added up the percentage of each major to identify the top 10.
+These were then filtered and displayed in the bar chart.